-There are many reasons why we want young children to have regular attendance at St Joseph's Pre-school.
+There are many reasons why we want young children to have regular attendance at St Joseph's Out of School Club.
 As well as supporting their learning and development, we want to try to make sure that children are kept safe, their wellbeing is promoted and they do not miss out on their entitlements and opportunities.
 In a small minority of cases, good attendance practice may also lead to the early identification of more serious concerns for a child or family and may have a vital part to play in keeping a child or other family members safe from harm.

-At St Joseph's Pre-school, we have procedures for recording and following up any unexplained non-attendance6 and know how to respond to different problems and where to access advice, support or whom to alert if concerns arise.
+At St Joseph's Out of School Club, we have procedures for recording and following up any unexplained non-attendance and know how to respond to different problems and where to access advice, support or whom to alert if concerns arise.